adderbyte/image_retrieval_paper_implementation/README.md

     Pre-processed Data for Running Model
 ------------------------------
-To folder containing the preprocessed data is in the link below:
+The folder containing the preprocessed data is in the link below:

 [Public Data Folder](https://yadi.sk/d/eVz5JYGK1HHxFQ)